 The bonds shall be sold in the manner required by law.
 If the Board deems it necessary, a suit to determine the validity of a bond issue will be filed.
-If the bonds are required to be bid, the Board shall select and accept the accordance with the bidding instructions.
+If the bonds are required to be bid, the Board shall select and accept the best bid in accordance with the bidding instructions.